My Motorcycle Exhaust Wrap Installation (TBR7 / Hawk 250 / etc).

 What my gloves looked like during installing the engine exhaust wrap.

-Note: I did not remove my motorcycle engine exhaust, which I later regretted(see my previous post: How (Not) To Install Motorcycle Exhaust Wrap, But It Worked.).
+Note: I did not remove my motorcycle engine exhaust, which I later regretted(Previous Post: How (Not) To Install Motorcycle Exhaust Wrap).
 Not removing it made installing the engine wrap more complex, so in the future, I will remove the exhaust, wrap it, and then reinstall it.
 However, I did my installation while the engine exhaust was still installed on the motorcycle.

 Planning The Engine Exhaust Wrap Direction.